braxtonhall/library-thing/README.md

 While on the Edit book page, a Copy and Paste button appear to allow you to Copy and Paste entire book entries.

 _TODO walk through this entire user story with pictures._

+### VBL Banner

+When the extension is used, the LibraryThing banner is replaced with a [Vancouver Black Library](https://www.vancouverblacklibrary.org/), so you can discern whether the extension is active at a glance.

+_TODO just add a picture of this._

 ## Installation